Contact:Postsecondary Teaching & Learning

 B.A., History, Virginia Tech

-Combining my background in history and higher education public policy, my research focuses on the history of the early civil rights movement in the United States (with particular focus on the period 1930-1954) and how public policies were influenced and formulated to create greater access to educational opportunity.
-My most recent research focuses on the development of legal strategies and the pedagogical approaches that prepared and enabled early civil rights attorneys to win landmark cases that eventually desegregated public schools.
+Combining my background in history, teaching, and higher education public policy, my research focuses primarily on the history of the early civil rights movement in the United States (with particular focus on the period 1930-1954) and how public policies were influenced and formulated to create greater access to educational opportunity.
+My most recent research focuses on the pedagogical approaches that prepared and enabled early civil rights attorneys to win landmark cases that eventually desegregated public schools.

 Specific research foci that I am exploring are guided by the following goals: